 I hope that my advice, together with the video linked to this tutorial, will help you draw horses and make excellent illustrations with good proportions and dramatic poses.

 We have reached the end of this tutorial.
-Please do share your best horses drawn using this tutorial with me on Instagram (@Danipuente_conceptart.
+Please share your best horse drawings using this tutorial with me on Instagram (@Danipuente_conceptart.
 I would love to see them!

 If you have any questions, I am at your disposal: firstname.lastname@example.org.